ccwang002/ccwang002.github.io/content/pages/about.md

 sortorder: 1
 ---

+(This page also has a [Chinese version](./zh.html#about-me))

 Hi, I'm Liang Bo Wang (王亮博).
 Most people call me 亮亮 (Liang-liang, or liang<sup>2</sup>).

 I'm a master student in Bioinfo, National Taiwan University.
 My previous interns include Microsoft Research Asia (MSRA) and [Pinkoi].
 I live in Taipei, Taiwan.

-See the [Chinese version](./zh.html#about-me) of this page.
+My CV is [here](/CV.pdf) (a PDF file).

 ### Research
 My research topic is network analysis of cancer genetics.
-You can find more about my research [here][research].
+You can find more about my research at its [specific page][research].

 ### Coding
 I'm active in Taipei Python and R meetups.
-Also I give talks at times.
-You can find more information [here][talks].
+Also I like to give talks.
+The full talk list is [here][talks].

 I speak fluent Python (especially 3.x) and R. My daily research relies on Python scientific computing stack, such as Numpy, pandas, Jupyter(IPython), matplotlib, and Cython.
 For statistics, I use R more frequently and communicate between Python and R using rpy2.

-During my master training, intern, and my free time, I write some websites based on Python web frameworks, including Django, Flask, and Bottle.
+During my master training, intern, and my free time, I've written a few websites based on Python web frameworks, including Django, Flask, and Bottle.
 But I won't claim I know much about web development.
 See [my github] for proof.

 ### Contact me